berlinplan/berlinplan.github.io/readme.md

 <sub> **Considering aging populations and issues with societal values, is the promotion of stable families the most effective way to promote global equality and consistency?** </sub>

-## What is sustainale Freedom?
+## sexual Freedom and open Relationships, bullshit?

 if a Freedom harms others, is it sustainable?

-> a society that adopts open relationships and sexual freedom, resulting in an aging population and increased immigration, is that freedom: sustainable?
+> a society that adopts open relationships and sexual freedom, resulting in an aging population and increased immigration and inequality, is that freedom: sustainable?

 #### Which criteria are crucial for establishing a stable family?